stefan-it/stefan-it/README.md

 Latest news of new language models, PRs and many more!

+* 03.05.2021: GC4LM: A Colossal (Biased) language model for German was released.
+Repo with more details [here](https://github.com/stefan-it/gc4lm).

 * 27.04.2021: Our paper "Data Centric Domain Adaptation for Historical Text with OCR Errors" was accepted at ICDAR 2021.
 More details soon!

 * 16.03.2021: Turkish model zoo is still growing!
 Public release of ConvBERTurk - see repo [here](https://github.com/stefan-it/turkish-bert).